 Weighting: 40% of the course

 Students will be assessed through a mixture of internal assignments and externally assessed tasks.

 All three units must be successfully completed to gain this qualification.

 Some costs may be incurred if you choose to use very specialist materials in your work that we don't routinely stock.
 You will be required to supply your own writing materials.

-Upon completion of the qualification, and depending on the grades achieved and other qualifications achieved, students may wish to progress to:
+Upon completion of the qualification, and depending on the grades achieved and other qualifications gained, students may wish to progress to: